CFPB Invokes Dormant Authority to Examine Nonbank Companies Posing Risks to Consumers

 Emily D’Angelo

-Emily D’Angelo is a Senior Consultant with Treliant.
+Emily D’Angelo is a Manager with Treliant.
 She is a member of Treliant’s Reglatory Compliance, Mortgage, and Operations Solutions team, with a focus on fintech.
 She regularly assists both startups and established fintech clients with reviewing, building, and assessing their Compliance Management Systems (CMS).